 Gwilym Bowen Rhys

-At only 20 years old, Gwilym Bowen Rhys from Bethel, Caernarfon is the youngest of the ten musicians, but he is familiar to many on the Welsh Rock Scene as a member of the rock/pop band Y Bandana.
+Gwilym Bowen Rhys from Bethel, Caernarfon, is the youngest of the ten musicians, but he is familiar to many on the Welsh Rock Scene as a member of the rock/pop band Y Bandana.
 He has recently set up an alternative folk band with his two sisters called Plu.
 Recently his interest in Welsh and Celtic traditional music has grown incredibly and he’s eager to create more.

 Lleuwen Steffan is a singer/songwriter from the Ogwen Valley.
 As well as a nomination for the Welsh Music Awards, her latest album, Tân, won the award for Album of The Year in France 3 TV’s annual awards.
 Lleuwen won the Liet International songwriting competition in Gijon in December for her Breton song, Ar Gouloù Bev.